 - If students have not taken the following three foundational Bible courses, they must take them.
 After that, they will take one of the other three Bible courses listed below (BS 515, BS 604, or BS 627).

 - BS 502 Hermeneutics

-- BS 503 Introduction to the OT
+- BS 503 Old Testament Introduction

-- BS 504 Introduction to the NT
+- BS 504 New Testament Introduction

 - Students who have taken or satisfied the three foundational Bible courses above will take the following three Bible courses, and then will choose one additional course from either of the Limited Electives below.

 - BS 515 Pentateuch

-- BS 604 The Gospels & the Life of Christ
+- BS 604 The Gospels & the Life of Jesus

 - BS 627 Pauline & General Epistles